zeppe-lin/pkgmk/README.md

   * Ability to rename downloaded tarballs
   * Ignore extended attributes when extracting tarballs
   * Configure archive formats for created packages
+  * Use pigz(1) for both manpage and archive compression if available in PATH

 See git log for the full history.